-When you’re signing the paperwork at the dealer, you’ll be tempted to go for a longer term.
-There’s a reason for that: By stretching out the monthly payments over a longer period of time, they become lower.
-Initially, that might seem like it’s more cash in your pocket, and that’s a good thing, right?
+When you’re signing the paperwork at the dealer, you’ll face the temptation to accept longer loan terms.
+There’s a reason for that: Monthly payments become lower when stretching them out over a more extended period.
+Initially, that might seem like it’s more cash in your pocket, a good thing.

 Is a Short-Term or Long-Term Loan Better?

 In the end, our advice is simple: When you’re buying a car and considering a car loan, opt for the shortest term and the best possible interest rate.
-In the short term, this might not be the most appealing idea, considering it will increase your monthly payments, and it may limit the type of car that you can afford.
-But in the long term, you’ll thank yourself when you’ve saved thousands in interest and paid off your car years before you thought you would.
+This option might not be the most appealing idea, considering it will increase your monthly payments.
+Plus, it may limit the type of car you can afford.
+But down the road, you’ll thank yourself when you’ve saved thousands in interest and paid off your car years before you thought you would.